xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 Everything else is not editable directly by the user, but must be edited in the source (port message in a domain or `.int` or `.mod` file).
 Furthermore, terminator services and terminator service parameters may not be deleted by the user.
 Terminators and deployments may be deleted.
+Stale services may be deleted (see section 6.3.1).

 6.1.2 Provided and required terminators